risawitama/verbose-potato/README.md

-## How did the hipster burn the roof of his mouth?
-He ate the pizza before it was cool.
+## ‘Put the cat out’ … ‘I didn’t realize it was on fire